How to File a North Carolina LLC or Corporation Amendment

-Excellent 4.7 out of 5 stars 15,044 reviews
+Excellent 4.8 out of 5 stars 17,687 reviews

 Does this sound complicated?
 Don’t worry!
-Read on to learn all about the North Carolina LLC amendment process and how we can help.
+Read on to learn all about the North Carolina amendment process and how we can help.

-What are North Carolina Articles of Organization?
+Amending a North Carolina LLC Articles of Organization

 One of the first steps to forming an LLC in North Carolina is to file the Articles of Organization with the Secretary of State.
 In fact, your LLC isn’t officially formed until this step is completed.
 The Articles of Organization for your North Carolina LLC must include the following information: